Homebrew/homebrew-linux-fonts/README.md

 ## Prerequisites

 These fonts are installable with [Homebrew](http://brew.sh).
-This repository is **NOT** an "external command" of Homebrew.
+Once installed, you can configure this repo as a source for fonts.

-It is different from the upstream repository, `homebrew/homebrew-cask-fonts`.
+Note that this repo differs from the upstream repository, `homebrew/homebrew-cask-fonts`.
-Please be aware of that.
+The set of fonts available may not match exactly.
+Changes to upstream eventually propagate to this repo.

 ## Let’s try it!